 By Dr. Talal Almaghrabi (MarCom Academy)

-Keywords: internet shopping, e-shopping, technology acceptance, male and female examination, continuance online shopping, Saudi Arabia.
+Keywords: Internet shopping, e-shopping, technology acceptance, young and old examination, continuance e- shopping, Saudi Arabia.